calaldees/teachingWorkshops/teacherEducation/pedagogicalContentKnowledge.md

 * [Pedagogical Content Knowledge: Teachers' Integration of Subject Matter, Pedagogy, Students, and Learning Environments](https://narst.org/research-matters/pedagogical-content-knowledge) NARST 1997
     * Recomendations from Shulman, 1986

-TASK: Read the recomendations
+TASK: Read the recommendations
-How is Item 3 relevent when you enter school?
+How is Item 3 relevant when you enter school?
-(reminder missing lessonplan metadata)
+(reminder missing lesson plan metadata)
 What questions would you ask